danvk/oldnyc/feedback/README.md

 `fixes.json` includes just one corrected version of the text for each image.

+To manually review updates, open ocr/feedback/review/index.html in a browser.

+To reject some changes, re-run `ocr_corrector.py` as it suggests.

 ### Step 4: Update the static site

 Run: